 Twin Running tunnels

 At the heart of London’s largest redevelopment for over 300 years, the NLE represents a once in a lifetime opportunity to extend the Underground to Battersea, contributing to the regeneration of Vauxhall, Nine Elms and Battersea areas.
-The extension will support the creation of around 25,000 new jobs, 20,000 homes and reduce journey times to the West End or City to less than 15 minutes.
+The extension supported the creation of around 25,000 new jobs, 20,000 homes and reduced journey times to the West End or City to less than 15 minutes.

 Core project objectives include maintaining the infrastructure to provide a safe and reliable underground service, constructed using innovative temporary works to ensure no lost customer hours and a sustained passenger experience during works.
 Our Building Information Modelling (BIM) – led approach to modularisation is a fundamental part of our risk management process.
 This provides programme certainty and ensures constructability, while de-risking construction activities at the design stage.

-Our project-specific design approach is already producing visible enhancements to safety, programme, risk, environment and cost.
-We have re-designed the Kennington Step Plate Junctions (SPJs) to deliver a programme reduction of seven months on this piece of work, without disrupting the existing LUL operations.
-This also eliminates the need for compensation grouting to control settlements, due to the reduced expected settlements.
+Our project-specific design approach produced visible enhancements to safety, programme, risk, environment and cost.
+We re-designed the Kennington Step Plate Junctions (SPJs) to deliver a programme reduction of seven months on this piece of work, without disrupting the existing LUL operations.
+This also eliminated the need for compensation grouting to control settlements, due to the reduced expected settlements.